 4. Focus on the unique and specific

-Often, in amateur writing, we read character descriptions that end at ‘she had blue eyes and long brown hair’.
+Often, as beginning authors, we write character descriptions that end at ‘she had blue eyes and long brown hair’.
 Yet eye and hair colour doesn’t tell us what this specific character has that nobody else does.
 Instead, focus on specifics.
 For example, read how Margaret Atwood describes childhood friends (or ‘frenemies’) in her novel Cat’s Eye (1988).
 The protagonist Elaine is remembering her youth through a flashback, in the present tense:

 ‘We wear long wool coats with tie belts, the collars turned up to look like those of movie stars, and rubber boots with the tops folded down and men’s work socks inside.’ (p.
 4)

-This small bit of direct clothing description shows us preteen girls who are discovering their independence and dressing up like movie stars.
+This small bit of direct clothing description shows us preteen girls who are discovering their independence.
 Atwood uses these specific details to convey a strong sense of this age, as the girls become more independent and try appear more ‘grown up.’
 These details make the characters’ age believable.

 To write good direct characterization, describe details such as: